joshuamwale/joshuamwale/README.md

 Don't hesitate to reach out if you are having a question or want us to have a fireside chat about anything including philosophy

 ⚡ Fun fact: I write poems for inspiration and rejuvenation.
-I am a bibliophile and read very widely (African literature,Shakespeare,Russian Plays, Henrik Ibsen and Short stories)
+I am a bibliophile and read very widely (African literature, Shakespeare, Russian Plays, Henrik Ibsen and Short stories)